PsyArticles.com

 Colour Enhances Taste

-February 2007 - An innovative new study in the Journal of Consumer Research has found that a drink's colour can influence perceptions of how it tastes more than quality or price.
+A study in the Journal of Consumer Research in 2007 found that a drink's colour can influence perceptions of how it tastes more than quality or price.
 JoAndrea Hoegg of the University of British Columbia and Joseph W. Alba of the University of Florida altered the characteristics of cups of the same orange juice by darkening with food colouring, sweetening with sugar, or labeling with brand and quality information.

 The study found that the colour of the juice had a huge effect on perceptions of taste; participants perceiving non-existent differences when given two cups with one artificially darkened.
 However, the same group failed to perceive taste differences when given cups of the same color with one sweetened.
 Brand name influenced people's preferences for one cup over another, but labeling one a premium brand and the other an inexpensive store brand had no effect on perceptions of taste.